 The Best Hardshell Jacket for Men Review

-To find best hardshell jacket for men, we selected ten of the most popular and best performing hardshells on the market and used them side-by-side for three months.
+What is the best hardshell jacket for men?
+To find out, we selected 11 of the most popular and highest performing hardshells and used them side-by-side for three months.
 Hardshell jackets are defined by their high-quality, three-layer waterproof/breathable membranes, and are an indispensable outer guard against the harshest weather that nature can throw at you.
-We tested them in howling blizzards and perfect blue-bird skies, while ice climbing, backcountry skiing, resort skiing, and even daily mountain town tasks like snow shoveling.
-Our testing team chimed in on what features they liked the best and least, and which jackets made the cut and which ones simply didn't.
+We tested them in howling blizzards and perfect blue-bird skies; while ice climbing, backcountry skiing, resort skiing, and even while performing our daily mountain town chores like snow shoveling.
 After all this hard "work," we are confident we've identified the best overall hardshell jackets, as well as the most appropriate jackets for all of your favorite winter activities.
 Keep reading to discover which contenders came out on top!

 Read the full review below >